Will Insurance Cover Alcohol and Drug Rehab?

 Midwest Recovery Centers

 We use an extended care treatment model that provides a safe, transformative, client-centered, and cost-effective recovery process from alcohol and drug use.
-Grounded in a successful 12-step model, we offer individual, group, and family counseling and other proven therapeutic approaches.
+Grounded in a successful 12-step model, we offer individual, group, and family support and other proven therapeutic approaches.

 Contact Midwest Recovery Centers today to start your recovery.